-You are allowed to bring your own food, wine and non-alcoholic beverages onto the premises, but please note that glass containers and glassware are not permitted inside the amphitheater itself.
+You are allowed to bring your own food, wine and non-alcoholic beverages onto the premises, but please note that glass containers, glassware and metal cutlery are not permitted inside the amphitheater itself.
 Outside beer is not allowed.
 Additional food and beverages may be purchased at the concession stands inside the amphitheater.
 The gates open at 6 p.m. for picnicking.
 Picnic tables will be available at the Plaza Pacifica entrance.
 Or, if you prefer, you can picnic at your seats.

 Vadym Kholodenko has emerged as one of the most musically dynamic and technically gifted performers of his generation, heralded for interpretations that are “impeccable, tasteful and vibrant, and also something more: imaginative” (Cleveland Plain Dealer).
 Winner of the coveted gold medal and all special prizes at the Fourteenth Van Cliburn International Piano Competition in 2013, he is forging an international career throughout Europe, Asia, and North America to great acclaim.